openbroadcaster/quick-start/index.md

 1. Open `Schedule` on the bottom navigation bar on server

-1. Locate `PLAYLIST` from sidebar and drag it into the schedule.
+1. Locate `Playlist` from sidebar and drag it into the schedule.

 1. Select the date and times they are assigned and the show is set into the schedule.

-Media Items and Schedule information will automatically sync from server to player
+Media Items and Schedule information will automatically sync from server to player.

-Note that the intitial `show lock-in time` will require at least 20 minutes of lead time before playout of a scheduled or default playlist, thus ensuring all required media are downloaded before a show begins.
+Intitial `show lock-in time` will require at least 20 minutes of lead time before playout of a scheduled or default playlist, thus ensuring all required media are downloaded before a show begins.
 {: .alert .alert-info}

 For more details, go to [Trouble Shooting](http://support.openbroadcaster.com/Troubleshooting)